Hexfields-Studio/HexfieldsDominion-Artefacts/class_diagram_backend.md

     TradePlayerDTO --* "1..*" RessourceType: offers
 	LobbyManager ..> CreateLobbyDTO: use
 	AccountController ..> Player: use
+    LobbyManager ..> AppConfig: use
+    LobbyManager ..> LobbyCodeGenerator: use

     GameController ..> BuildActionDTO: use
     GameController ..> TradeBankDTO: use
     GameController ..> TradePlayerDTO: use